Ryan Lochte's Wife Kayla Rae Reid Reveals Battle with Postpartum Depression: 'I Was Dead Inside'

 Lastly, the new mom is also focusing on her fitness.
 “I could not get my ass up because I was just so in my sunken hole that I did not want to do anything,” shared Reid.
 “I didn’t even want to leave the house.
 I would rather not even step outside.
 If I would go outside, it would be on my patio and I would just sit there.
 I just felt like a bump on the log for sure.”

-While it has been tough, Ried says she is not letting her PPD dissuade her from having more children with her Olympian partner down the track.
+While it has been tough, Reid says she is not letting her PPD dissuade her from having more children with her Olympian partner down the track.

 However, Reid admits that she’s “absolutely terrified.”
 “I just don’t ever want to be in that place ever again,” she says.
 “So, I don’t know.
 It scares me, but I feel like I have to be strong, and say that I will be so much more thankful in the future if I have children and just kind of suck it up.”